DRKF: Distilled Rotated Kernel Fusion for Efficient Rotation Invariant Descriptors in Local Feature Matching: Experiments

 \subsection{Experimental Settings}

 In the training phase, we first train the base model with homography augmentations for 400,000 iterations with a learning rate of 0.1.
-Then the RKF model is trained with 100,000 iterations with the supervision of MOFA which is constructed based on the trained base model.
+The trained base model is used to construct MOFA.
+Then the RKF model is trained with 100,000 iterations with the supervision of MOFA.
 We set $n=4$ in Eq. \ref{eq:rkf} and Eq. \ref{eq:mofa}, therefore the rotation angles in MOFA and RKF are $0, \pi/2, \pi, 3\pi/2$.
 For loss hyperparameters, we set $\lambda_1=\lambda_2=1$ in Eq. \ref{eq:dis} and Eq. \ref{eq:total}.